 The Kintyre Way Ultra was first run in 2007, from Tarbert to Campbeltown.
 Both solo and relay runners took on this massive 67 mile challenge until the introduction of a shorter 35 mile option from Tayinloan.
 The shorter option proved so popular that the long option was dropped altogether.

 2019 will see a new version of the race.
-Instead of Tayinloan to Campbeltown as in recent years, runners will be tackling the 32 mile northern section beginning at Tayinloan and finishing in Tarbert.
+Instead of Tayinloan to Campbeltown as in recent years, runners will be tackling the 32 mile northern part of the Kintyre Way, beginning at Tayinloan and finishing in Tarbert.
 There will, as always, be a three-stage relay option.

 Coast to coast on the Kintyre Peninsula